ntop/ntopng/CONTRIBUTING.md

 - pre: a bash script with commands to be executed before processing the pcap in ntopng (initialization)
 - post: a bash script with commands to be executed after the pcap has been processed by ntopng and generating some json output (using the Rest API)
 - ignore: fields from the output to be ignored when comparing the output with the old JSON (this is usually used to ignore time, date or other fields that can change over time)
+- options: a list of extra options for the ntopng configuration file

 Example: